scalyr/helm-scalyr/README.md

 - The [Kubernetes monitor](https://app.scalyr.com/monitors/kubernetes) collects pod logs and container metrics for all nodes.
 - The [Kubernetes Events monitor](https://app.scalyr.com/monitors/kubernetes-events) collects events from the Kubernetes API server for all nodes.

 We implement the Kubernetes-recommended node-level logging architecture.
-The Agent runs as a DaemonSet.
-An Agent pod runs on each node and collects logs from other pods on the node.
+The Agent runs as a DaemonSet; an Agent pod runs on each node and collects logs from other pods in the node.
+By default, the Agent collects pod logs, container metrics, and Kubernetes Events for all nodes.

 You can also install the Agent to monitor other parts of the infrastructure, for example a hosted database service.